 Nearly half of all households in Illinois have dogs that serve as companions or guard dogs providing security of the home.
 However, when the dog’s ability to provide security backfires and the dog attacks, families and individuals can be left legally liable for the injuries involved.
-Rosenfeld Injury Lawyers is committed to holding dog owners' responsible when their animals attack or bite adults or children in Evanston, Illinois.
+Rosenfeld Injury Lawyers LLC is committed to holding dog owners' responsible when their animals attack or bite adults or children in Evanston, Illinois.

 Dog Bite Laws Applicable to Evanston Canine Owners